pragmarb/pragma-migration/README.md

       # Here you can specify a namespace or a specific operation.
       apply_to API::Article::Operation

+      # Optionally, you can write a description for the migration, which you can use for
+      # documentation and changelogs.
+      description 'Timestamps have been replaced with seconds since the epoch in the Articles API.'

       # The `up` method is called when a client on an old version makes a request, and should
       # convert the request into a format that can be consumed by the operation.
       def up(request)